24/7 Emergency Service

 3

-Protimeter readings taken across the affected rooms and adjacent areas to map the full extent of water penetration.
-Thermal imaging used to identify hidden saturation in walls, subfloors and ceiling voids that would otherwise be missed.
+Protimeter readings taken across affected rooms and adjacent areas to map full extent of water penetration.
+Thermal imaging identifies hidden saturation in walls, subfloors and ceiling voids.
+Photographic report and damage schedule generated for the insurance file.

 4